karolsudol/price-improvements/README.md

 # CoW Swap Price Improvement Analysis

 This project sets up an Airflow environment to analyze the price improvement of CoW Swap compared to the average market.
+Dag is marked as failed when no data was extracted / calculated.

 ## Prerequisites